HashemIbrahim/Shusher/README.md

 ---
 ## Description
-The **Shusher** visually warns a User for crossing a given decibal threshold.
+The **Shusher** visually warns a User for crossing a given noise level threshold.
 Lights ranging from green to red will display low to high audio levels respectively.
 This product will also turn on and off automatically at a desired time from a User.

 ---
 ## Visuals